Saturday, March 5, 2016

-AT PLACE CONCORDE THE POWER SYMBOL CHANGES WITH THE REVOLUTION
+THE PLACE CONCORDE POWER SYMBOL CHANGES WITH THE REVOLUTION

-The design of the place follows that of place des Vosges (with an adaptation to the river bank):
+The site's design follows that of place des Vosges (adapted to the river bank):

 During the Revolution the statue is melted down for cannons, as in the other royal places.